ENS.2007.12 | 16′

 If Not, Winter

 If Not, Winter first suggested itself to me from a purely technical standpoint.
-There are twelve scale degrees and two basic kinds of triads, major and minor.
-Thus there are forty-six possible two-part permutations of major and minor triads, and I set myself the task of composing a piece which exhausted these possibilities as its principle organizing structural device.
-Because each section would consist entirely of an oscillation between two chords, in addition I determined that the length of each chord should also follow a permutational series, each measure being of a given length, calculated in eighth notes.
+As there are only twelve scale degrees and two basic kinds of triads, major and minor, I set myself the task of composing a piece which exhausted the two-part permutational possibilities of these triads as its principle organizing structural device.
+Because each section would consist entirely of an oscillation between two chords, in addition I determined that the length of each chord should also follow a permutational series, each measure being of a certain length as calculated in eighth notes.